somflai/somflai/README.md

 - 👋 Hi, I’m @somflai
-- 👀 I’m interested in Financial analytics using Python
+- 👀 I’m interested in analytics using Python
 - 🌱 I’m currently learning Data analytics and Quantitative Risk analysis and management
 - 📫 How to reach me someshyadav31@gmail.com